John Wayne Gacy: Assault of Donald Voorhees

-Witness intimidation

-On August 30, 1968, Gacy persuaded one of his employees, 18-year-old Russell Schroeder, to physically assault Voorhees in an effort to discourage the boy from testifying against him in court.
-Gacy promised to pay Schroeder $300.
-Schroeder agreed, and in early September lured Voorhees to an isolated country park, sprayed Mace in his eyes, then beat him.
-Voorhees escaped and reported the assault to police, identifying Schroeder as his attacker.
-They arrested him the following day.
-While initially denying any involvement, Schroeder soon confessed to assaulting Voorhees, indicating he had done so at Gacy's request.
-Police arrested Gacy and laid an additional charge of hiring Schroeder to assault and intimidate Voorhees against him.
+On August 30, Gacy promised one of his employees, 18-year-old Russell Schroeder, $300 if he physically assaulted Voorhees in an effort to discourage the boy from testifying in court.
+Schroeder lured Voorhees to an isolated park, sprayed Mace in his eyes, then beat him.
+Voorhees escaped and reported Schroeder's actions to police.
+Schroeder was arrested the next day; initially denying involvement, he soon confessed to assaulting Voorhees, indicating he had done so at Gacy's request.
+Police arrested Gacy and charged him with hiring Schroeder to assault and intimidate Voorhees.

 On September 12, Gacy was ordered to undergo a psychiatric evaluation at the Psychiatric Hospital of the University of Iowa.
-Two doctors examined him over a period of seventeen days before concluding he had an antisocial personality disorder (the clinical term for sociopathy and/or psychopathy) and was unlikely to benefit from any therapy or medical treatment, and that his behavior pattern was likely to bring him into repeated conflict with society.
-The doctors concluded he was mentally competent to stand trial.
+Two doctors concluded he had an antisocial personality disorder (the clinical term for sociopathy or psychopathy), was unlikely to benefit from treatment, and that his behavior pattern was likely to bring him into repeated conflict with society.
+The doctors concluded Gacy was mentally competent to stand trial.